wiseallie/exception_notification/README.md

 Customization
 ---
-By default subject includes exception message.
-Use :verbose_subject => false to exclude it from subject.
 By default, the notification email includes four parts: request, session, environment, and backtrace (in that order).
 You can customize how each of those sections are rendered by placing a partial named for that part in your